HtooAg/FAME-NEWVER/GCS_SETUP_GUIDE.md

 -   Use least-privilege principle (only grant necessary permissions)
 -   Consider using Cloud IAM Conditions for more granular access control

-## Quick Fix Commands
+## Quick Fix Commands for Public Access

-If you want to quickly fix the permissions (replace with your actual values):
+If you want to quickly make your bucket publicly accessible for downloads (replace with your actual values):

 ```bash
 # Set your variables